rqelibari/cpp-project-template/README.md

 # C++ Project Template
-A default project layout for C++ projects, which runs tests with Googlemock.
+A default project Makefile for C++ projects, which runs tests with Googlemock.

 ## What is included?
 This project template for C++ includes a Makefile which takes care of usual